Code-Institute-Submissions/canarythirddraft/README.md

 ## Features
-The Canary website features a collapsible navmenu.
-I had originally coded the nav myself, but while I was researching how to make it more responsive, I came across a great example using bootstrap on the w3school.com site [here](https://www.w3schools.com/bootstrap/bootstrap_navbar.asp).
+The Canary website features a responsive navmenu.
+I had originally coded the nav myself, but while I was researching how to make it respond to changes in screen size, I came across a great example using bootstrap on the w3school.com site [here](https://www.w3schools.com/bootstrap/bootstrap_navbar.asp).
 I restyled it to match the navbar I already had in place and added the appropriate links for js and jquery in my html to enable it to function correctly.

 The media page features both soundcloud playlists and youtube videos to showcase the bands work.
 The youtube videos are hidden in from view in mobile screen sizes